ShababAhmedd/Selenium4Finance/README.md

 4. **Required Resource Files**
    Before running the project, create the following files inside `src/test/resources/`:
    - `config.properties` – Holds your Gmail API token.
 Use `config.sample.properties` as a reference.
-   - `users.sample.csv` – Stores user data to be registered.
+   - `users.csv` – Stores user data to be registered.
 Use `users.sample.json` as a template.
 Update the file with the user data to be registered.
    - `localStorage.json` – Used for storing local auth tokens.
 Use `localStorage.sample.json` as a reference (just create the file empty.
 The authToken and authTokenData will be written after running the project).
 > These files are excluded from version control for security.
 You must create them manually based on the provided samples.